tacu90/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 - Click on `weather-service`.
 - Click on `Service Connector` and then on `+ Create`.
 - Populate the Service Connector fields as shown:
-  - For Service type, select `DB for MySQL single server`
+  - For Service type, select `DB for MySQL flexible server`
   - Specify a connection name, e.g. "weatherdb"
   - Verify the correct subscription is shown
   - Choose the MySQL server created in the preceding steps